Mediterranean Diet Secrets:

 Spain produces mostly hard cheeses which are either made with goat, cow, or sheep milk (or a combination of them).
 The cheeses often have long curing times and are aged between 3 weeks and up to a few years.

 Cheese is popular in many meals in Spain, but a traditional cheese board will often be offered after a meal as a savory dessert option.
 A cheese board will usually be accompanied by a sweet port, sherry, dessert wine, or a liquor.
 Here are five essential Spanish cheeses to get you started.

-Some popular cheeses that are featured in the Mediterranean diet include;
+Some popular cheeses that are featured in the Mediterranean diet include:

 - Greek feta cheese